zestones/sfv-tool/README.md

 python3 sfv-generator.py -f myfile.ext
 ```

-The SFV will be created in the folder of the provided file, if you want to redirect the output in a new or different folder add the option ``--output``:
+The SFV will be created in the folder of the provided file, if you want to redirect the output in a new or different folder add the option ``--output``.

 ```
 python3 sfv-generator.py -f myfile.ext -o ./myfolder/